idalz/ai-powered-job-app-assistant/README.md

     1. Extract key details from job descriptions or resumes.
     2. Compare resumes to job descriptions and calculate a match score.
     3. Generate personalized cover letters based on job descriptions with custom guidelines.
-- **RAG** using Pinecone Vector Store, enabling recruiters to find the ideal candidates with a single click.
+- **Semantic vector search** using Pinecone Vector Store, enabling recruiters to find the ideal candidates with a single click.
 - **Secure login and account management** using JWT tokens.
 - **Data storage** in a PostgreSQL database to securely save user information.
 - Simple and user-friendly interface built with Streamlit.